‘Days Of Our Lives’ Spoilers: Lani & Eli’s Wild Wedding Day Begins

 Days of Our Lives spoilers for Friday, November 1 reveal that Eli Grant and Lani Price will officially start their wedding festivities, but there will be a very tense mood surrounding the nuptials.

-Soap Hub reports that it’s finally the day that fans have been waiting for — li (Lamon Archey) and Lani’s (Sal Stowers) wedding — but things won’t be perfect for the bride.
-As many fans already know, Gabi Hernandez (Camila Banus) has been blackmailing Lani and is now demanding that she leave Eli embarrassed and heartbroken at the alter during the ceremony.
+Soap Hub reports that it’s finally the day that fans have been waiting for — Eli (Lamon Archey) and Lani’s (Sal Stowers) wedding — but things won’t be perfect for the bride.
+As many fans already know, Gabi Hernandez (Camila Banus) has been blackmailing Lani and is now demanding that she leave Eli embarrassed and heartbroken at the altar during the ceremony.

 The entire situation has been a wild ride so far.
 It all started when Lani fired her gun at Vivian Alamain (Robin Stasser), but Vivian’s son Stefan DiMera (Brandon Barash) jumped in front of the bullet to save his mother and ended up dead from the gunshot wound to the neck.
 Stefan’s death left Gabi a heartbroken widow, and now she’s looking to get revenge.